 - Private

-All tours can be provided in either German or English and they are generally very accommodating of any requests at the stadium.
+All tours are available in either German or English.
 Tours can be booked through the official Dortmund website.

 Record attendance